 It's hard to say how many credit cards are too many, but for a lot of people, one credit card is enough.
 When you're tempted to open a new credit card, consider why you're interested.
 Is it to get additional perks, to better manage your finances, or are you looking for ways to spend more money?

-In the study funded by the National Science Foundation, subjects were shown either a sad clip or a neutral clip.
-Following the clip the subjects were allowed to make a purchase.
+Did you realize you're more likely to spend more money when you're sad?
+A 2008 study funded by the National Science Foundation, proved that people spend more when they're sad by showing subjects either a sad clip or a neutral clip, then allowing them to make a purchase.
 Those who were shown the sad clip were willing to pay almost 300 times more for their purchases.
 It's possible that participants were unaware of how their emotions decisions affected their spending decisions.

 Stress, sadness, anger, jealousy, and boredom can all lead to overspending.
 If you're upset, postpone shopping trips until you are in a better mood so your emotions don't cause you to overspend.